RafaelFerreira18/PacocasMultiplas/README.md

 - 👋 Hi, I’m @PacocasMultiplas and i'm a dev junior looking for opportunities of work and studies.
-- 👀 I’m interested in software development
+- 👀 I’m interested in back-end development
-- 🌱 I’m currently learning Python and C
+- 🌱 I’m currently learning Django, HTML/CSS/JS and SQL
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me https://www.linkedin.com/in/rafael-batista-ferreira-10529a234/

 <!---